Trainee solicitor programme

 Trainees usually start in September.
 You’ll experience four different seats over the course of your contract.
-These will mainly be based in our Tunbridge Wells office although most trainees will get the chance to have a London seat too.
+These will mainly be based in our Tunbridge Wells office although some trainees will get the chance to have a London seat too.
 There are a number of seats to choose from across real estate, corporate and private client.
-We’ll be in touch before your contract starts to give you a choice in which seats you take and will do our best to arrange seats in your preferred areas, although this cannot always be guaranteed.
+You will get a chance to express your seat preferences and will do our best to arrange seats in your preferred areas, although this cannot always be guaranteed.

 From the off, you’ll be working on ‘live files’ and have direct contact with clients and other professionals.
-We’ll give you all the support you need, review your progress on a regular basis whilst also empowering you to use your initiative.
+The working environment is very supportive, with regular supervision check-ins, formal and informal training whilst also empowering you to use your initiative.